fabiofabrizi/pands-project/README.md

 The task, as I understand it, is to take some data - in this case, about Irises and interpret it in such a way that:
 1) I learn why the data is collected in the first place
-2) I can then explain to others, whether they have an interest (or not) how to identify what type of Iris they have.
+2) I can then explain to others, whether they have an interest (or not) in how to identify what type of Iris they have.

 ## Background
-I have no background in horticulture - the furthest my expertise extends to is mowing the grass and a small herb garden.
-However, from looking at the many blogs/articles written on Fisher's Iris data set, the common theme amongst all of them is:
+From looking at the many blogs/articles written on Fisher's Iris data set, the common theme amongst all of them is:

 [1] A dataset
 [2] Python script(s) to analyse that dataset in order to make sense of the data and/or identify any patterns.

 ## Research